ArthurEmidio/Tune-Notifier/README.md

 I believe that by making the code available to other developers, Tune Notifier can get even better (by performance enhancements, great new features, and etc.).
 So, if you have anything to collaborate, feel free to do it!

-## How does it communicate with iTunes?
+## How does the app communicate with iTunes?
 Take a look at [Scripting Bridge](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/ScriptingBridgeConcepts/Introduction/Introduction.html) on Apple's documentation.

 ## How do I contact you?